Cybercrime: Ransomware

 Ransomware is a type of malware used in cyberextortion to restrict access to files, sometimes threatening permanent data erasure unless a ransom is paid.
-Ransomware is a global issue: 153 countries were affected by this type of attack in 2024.The number of attacks is constantly growing, with 5,263 attacks in 2024.
-And this is the number of large and successful attacks with serious consequences, the total number of attacks and attempted attacks, including in automatic mode in 2021 amounted to more than 300 million attacks worldwide.
+Ransomware is a global issue with 153 countries affected by this type of attack in 2024.The number of attacks is constantly growing, with 5,263 attacks in 2024.
+And this is the number of large and successful attacks with serious consequences, the total number of attempted attacks, including in automatic mode in 2021, amounted to more than 300 million attacks worldwide.
 Nearly a third of the major attacks (1,424) in 2024 targeted industrial enterprises (up 15% by 2023), affecting critical infrastructure and services, causing severe losses.
 In some cases, attacks on medical facilities also resulted in human casualties.
-Between 2016 and 2021 ransomware caused the deaths of between 42 and 67 patients Medicare due to the treatment difficulties created, in 2024 an attack on UK pathology provider Synnovis resulted in thousands of surgeries and appointments being canceled.
+Between 2016 and 2021 ransomware caused the deaths of between 42 and 67 patients due to the treatment difficulties created.
+In 2024 an attack on UK pathology provider Synnovis resulted in thousands of surgeries and appointments being canceled.
 Ransom amounts in attacks are also continuously and significantly increasing.
 According to the 2022 Unit 42 Ransomware Threat Report, in 2021, the average ransom demand in Norton cases was $2.2 million (up 144%), and the number of victims whose personal data ended up in the dark web's information dumps increased by 85%.
 Losses in 2021 and 2022 are nearly $400 million.
 In 2024, the average ransom amount is $5.2 million, with the two largest ransoms demanded from healthcare organizations - $100 million from India's Regional Cancer Center (RCC) and $50 million from Synnovis.